mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

     and check for empty lists"
 *   "We planned to use this existing enum, but it doesn't have a branch we need.
 Instead of adding a branch, we'll have it take `String` instead.
+*   "Instead of a structured data type, let's just use stringly encoded lists or records with separators we can parse out."
 *   "We have to call `fooFunc`, which returns an `Int`, so let's have our function return a `Int` instead of a `Natural` like our original plan".
 *   "The plan requires adding a field to this record, but to keep things